crahan/HolidayHackChallengeTemplate/README.md

 ### Install Python Environment

+1. Fork this repository to your own GitHub account.
-1. Clone the repository using `git clone https://...`
+2. Clone the forked repository to your computer using `git clone ...`.
-2. Navigate into the folder using `cd hhctemplate`
+3. Navigate into the folder using `cd hhctemplate`
-3. Create a Python virtual environment using `python3 -m venv venv`
+4. Create a Python virtual environment using `python3 -m venv venv`
-4. Activate the environment using `. ./venv/bin/activate` (for a Bash shell environment)
+5. Activate the environment using `. ./venv/bin/activate` (for a Bash shell environment)
-5. Install the Python package dependencies using `pip install -r requirements`
+6. Install the Python package dependencies using `pip install -r requirements`

 ### Add Your Content